javiorfo/zig-epub/README.md

 - This library has been developed on and for `Linux` following open source philosophy.

 ## Overview
-This library will generate an epub with the current compressed files:
+This library will generate an epub with the following compressed files:
 - **META-INF/**
     - **container.xml**
 - **OEBPS/**
     - **images/**
+        - **some_image.png**
     - **toc.ncx**
     - **content.opf**
     - **SomeChapter.xhtml**
     - **stylesheet.css**
 - **mimetype**

-**NOTE:** Only one level of subchapter is available when using Table of Contents at the moment.
-Ex: Chapter 1 -> Chapter 1.1, Chapter 1.2, etc.

 ## Usage
 - Simple example.
 More [examples here](https://github.com/javiorfo/zig-epub/tree/master/examples)